rudelm/rudelm.github.io/content/post/2016/03/16/automount-network-shares-on-mac-os-for-use-in-itunes/index.md

 So I need to mount the volume in a different folder and need to change the path in iTunes again.

 ## Update using smbfs
-I'm not able to mount afp volumes anymore so I'm using smbfs like it is described [<del>here</del> (the link is dead)](https://www.dforge.net/2012/08/07/create-a-permanent-smb-mount-in-osx/).
+I'm not able to mount afp volumes anymore so I'm using smbfs like it is described [~~here~~ (the link is dead)](https://www.dforge.net/2012/08/07/create-a-permanent-smb-mount-in-osx/).
 However, this will require a user and password in the configuration file 🙁

 ## Update for Sierra